isabella232/journeys.en/help/using/expression/expressionfunctions.md

 _`<listExpression>`.at(`<index>`)_

+**Example:**

-**Example:** return the second push notification token of the list.
+This expression returns the second push notification token of the list.

    ```
    @{LobbyBeacon._experience.campaign.message.profile.pushNotificationTokens.at(1).token}
    ```

-The result will be "token_2".
+The result is "token_2".

 ## Conditional instruction (if, then, else){#section_cdz_lsk_w3b}